TedClayton1/AllThingsCloud4Learning/key object.md

 How they relate:

-- **Access through root entity:** When interacting with an aggregate, you would always access its related entities through the root entity, using its key object to identify the specific aggregate you want to interact with.
+- **Access through root entity:** When interacting with an [[aggregate]], you would always access its related entities through the root entity, using its key object to identify the specific aggregate you want to interact with.